 This college-level course is structured around the portfolio requirements set by the College Board evaluation program.
-Students may develop a drawing portfolio (using a variety of 2-D media), a two-dimensional portfolio (using a variety of 2-D media with a design and graphics focus), or a three dimensional portfolio (using a variety of 3-D media).
+Students may develop a drawing portfolio (using a variety of 2-D media), a two-dimensional portfolio (using a variety of 3-D media).
 Students must submit a portfolio.